Anna (?)

 Adam Darnley

-b. circa 1637
+ID# 8383, b. about 1637

-He also went by the name of Adami Darnley.
+He was also recorded as Adami Darnley.

-Adam Darnley was born circa 1637.
+Adam Darnley was born about 1637

 Children of Adam Darnley and Anna (?)